monsterkittykitty/ds_base/ds_param/DS_PARAM.md

 ## Example YAML (SUPER-initial version):

 Formatting slightly altered to fit in document.
 This is generated programmatically for a reason.
+It was tested and parses in python-yaml.

 ```yaml
 node: